solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 has very old root so it can't proceed, it will exit and report error.

 * The stake weight of each slot is calculated using the epoch the slot is in.
-If a validator is missing epoch stakes for a new epoch, it will use the epoch stakes of its root to approximate the results, and update all calculation once the first bank has been accepted in the new epoch.
+Because right now epoch stakes are calculated 1 epoch ahead of time, and we only handle outages spanning 7 hours, the local root bank should have the epoch stakes for all epochs we need.

-* When calculating cluster wide threshold (e.g. how many validators are in the restart), use the stake weight of the slot selected in `RestartHeaviestFork`.
+* When aggregating `RestartLastVotedForkSlots`, for any epoch with at least one slot X having > 42% stake, calculate the stake of active validators in this epoch.
+Only exit this stage if all epochs reaching the above bar has > 80% stake.
+This is a bit restrictive, but it guarantees that whichever slot we select for HeaviestFork, we have enough validators in the restart.
+Note that the epoch containing local root should always be considered, because root should have > 42% stake.

-If no slot has been selected yet, use Epoch stakes of local root bank to approximate and update later.
+* When aggregating `RestartHeaviestFork`, use the stake weight of the slot selected in `RestartHeaviestFork`.
+If others don't agree with us on the same slot, we won't be able to proceed anyway.

 * The `stake_committed_percent` in `RestartHeaviestFork` should always be calculated using the stakes on the selected slot.